iker-gonzalez/42_common_core/01_libft/README.md

 For more detailed information, look at the [**subject of this project.**](https://github.com/ikgonzal/42_cursus/blob/main/01_libft/subject/en_subject.pdf)

-	🚀 TLDR: this project consists of coding basic C functions (see below), which are then compiled into a library for use in other projects of the cursus.
+	🚀 This project consists of coding basic C functions (see below), which are then compiled into a library for use in other projects of the cursus.

 ## List of functions: